Why and How Mastering the Semiology in Photography

 On the Field

 Photographing a scene involves a fleeting moment that lasts from a few thousandths of a second to a few seconds.
 When a beginner practices photography, this time can seem very short.
 At first, he will have the impression that he has enough time to repeat shots to achieve the best one.
-However, experience has taught us that this time of shooting, even if it seems short, is indeed very long because the variations of light provoke irremediable changes.
+However, experience has taught me that this time of shooting, even if it seems short, is indeed very long because the variations of light provoke irremediable changes.